 “In my experience, this has catapulted many of our HVAC contractors,” Horzen said.
 “It’s allowed them to start bidding on larger jobs and as a result grow their company from mostly residential and smaller commercial work to both residential and larger commercial work.”

-Additionally, Horzen also sometimes sees the cost savings in bonding outstrips the cost of the financial statement review or audit because the bonding company is theoretically taking on less risk.
+Additionally, Horzen also sometimes sees the cost savings in bonding outstrip the cost of the financial statement review or audit because the bonding company is theoretically taking on less risk.

 Tax Benefits of Owning Your Building or Land